material-motion/material-motion/specifications/runtime/scheduler.md

     scheduler = Scheduler()

-**add API**: Provide an API for adding an association of a plan with a target.
+**addPlan API**: Provide an API for adding an association of a plan with a target.

 This API must accept a plan and a target object.